Xytime/RichardStallman/README.md

 ## How 2 Run

-Make sure richard is executable (if on linux)
+Make sure richard is executable (if on gnu/linux)

 ```chmod +x richard```